vivienfanghuagood/jupyterServer/README.md

 Open `http://localhost:8000` in your browser and enter your email address.
 The application stores the notebook URL and the Kubernetes pod name in a local SQLite database and reuses the information on subsequent requests.

+Each time a container is successfully started, the email address and the start time are recorded in a separate `logs` table within the same database.
+This table can be used to track container launches over time.

 ## Customisation

 `container_manager.py` contains the logic for starting the Kubernetes pod.
 You can modify the image or startup command there if required.
 The script selects a node that still has available GPUs and schedules the pod on it.